navin772/GSOC_Stock_prediction/README.md

 # GSOC_Stock_prediction
 A ML model implementation on how to train a model on existing Index data and try to predict the future value of the Index.
+## Steps to run the index_prediction_app inside a container:

+1. Pull the image from docker hub `sudo docker pull navin772/index_prediction` or you can build the image using the Dockerfile.
+2. Start a new container using the pulled image `sudo docker run -p 7000:5000 <image_id>`
+3. Access the flask app on `localhost:7000`

+## Steps for deploying on k8s cluster

+1. cd into `k8s_deployment_yaml` folder and run `kubectl apply -k` and kustomize will apply all the yaml files to the k8s cluster.